A conjectural improvement for inequalities related to regulators of number fields: Introduction

+In particular, Remak's inequality shows that an upper bound for $R_K$ implies an upper bound for $d_K$, and this gives a finite number of fields $K$ satisfying this bound by Hermite's theorem.\\ Let $K$ be of degree $n$, admitting $r_1$ embeddings in $\R$ and $r_2$ embeddings up to complex conjugation in $\C$ which are not embeddings in $\R$: the pair $(r_1,r_2)$ is called signature of $K$ and satisfies the relation $n=r_1+2r_2$.
+Friedman \cite{friedmanAnalyticRegulator, friedmanTotalPositivity} generalized Remak's inequality to every number field extension $K/F$, showing that there exists $A_3>0$ depending on the signatures of $K$ and $F$ such that

-These results imply that, given $R_0>0$, there are only finitely many fields $K$ such that $R_K\leq R_0$: it is then natural to ask whether there is a way to classify number fields with fixed signature and bounded regulator.\\ Starting from older works by Friedman \cite{friedmanAnalyticRegulator, friedmanTotalPositivity}, which generalize Remak's inequality in the case of generic number fields extensions, a classification procedure was set in 2016 by Astudillo, Diaz y Diaz and Friedman \cite{regulators} and it allowed to detect all number fields with regulator less than some chosen upper bound (depending on the signature) in the following cases. \begin{itemize} \item For degrees $n\leq 6$. \item For every signature in the degree $n=7$, except $(5,1)$. \item For signatures $(0,4)$ and $(8,0)$ in degree $n=8$ and for the signature $(9,0)$ in degree $n=9$. \end{itemize} The missing signature $(5,1)$ in degree 7 was solved later by Friedman and Ramirez-Raposo \cite{RamirezRaposo} with an ad hoc improvement to Remak-Friedman's inequality which allowed to implement the procedure.
+This expression reduces to the previous one assuming $F=\Q$, and it will be referred to as ``Remak-Friedman's inequality".
+Starting from this result, a classification procedure was set in 2016 by Astudillo, Diaz y Diaz and Friedman \cite{regulators} which allowed to detect all number fields with regulator less than some chosen upper bound (depending on the signature) in the following cases. \begin{itemize} \item For degrees $n\leq 6$. \item For every signature in the degree $n=7$, except $(5,1)$. \item For signatures $(0,4)$ and $(8,0)$ in degree $n=8$ and for the signature $(9,0)$ in degree $n=9$. \end{itemize} The missing signature $(5,1)$ in degree 7 was discussed later by Friedman and Ramirez-Raposo \cite{RamirezRaposo} with an ad hoc improvement to Remak-Friedman's inequality which allowed to implement the procedure.

-Thus, next cases in which a classification of this kind is not yet known are the remaining signatures (2,3), (4,2) and (6,1) in degree 8.
+The next cases in which a classification of this kind is not known yet are the remaining signatures (2,3), (4,2) and (6,1) in degree 8.
 One of the reasons why this study was skipped by the previous authors was the lack of complete tables of number fields up to some discriminant bounds, which prove to be crucial to guarantee the correctness of the procedure.
 We were able to provide such lists for these signatures \cite{battistoniMinimum, battistoni2019Arxiv}, and we tried to apply the classification method on the considered signatures; the attempt however was not successful, and the reasons are similar to the ones which prevented the previous authors to immediately solve the case of signature (5,1).

-It is then natural to try to overcome this difficulty by looking at what Friedman and Ramirez-Raposo did for signature (5,1), and their work suggests that a possible solution could derive from improving somehow the upper bounds of Remak-Friedman's inequalities.
+It is then natural to try to overcome this difficulty by looking at what Friedman and Ramirez-Raposo did for signature (5,1), and their work suggests that a possible solution could derive from improving somehow the upper bounds of Remak-Friedman's inequality.